GarethMSheldon/IoT-Security-Audit-Tool/README.md

-# IoT/OT Security Auditor Suite
+# IoT/OT Security Auditor Suite (Work in Progress)

 A comprehensive PowerShell-based security assessment toolkit for IoT and OT devices.
 Choose the version that matches your organization's needs - from essential security controls to enterprise-grade compliance with Microsoft Defender integration.